 tar xvjf teamspeak3-server_linux_amd64-3.8.0.tar.bz2

-Now we have TeamSpeak 3 server folder which you want move to the better place.
+Now we have a TeamSpeak 3 server folder which you want to move to a better place.
 The folder's name depends which package you chose.
-I assume you work same directory where you download it.
+I assume you work in the same directory where you download it.
 You need sudo if you don't work as root or superuser already.

 sudo mv teamspeak3-server_linux-amd64 /usr/local/teamspeak3

 Next we want to make it run as service and startup after boot.
 First, we make symbolic link to

 Then we have to create a user who runs TeamSpeak as a service.
 We don't want that user able to log in so this is a local account only.
 New users need privilege to run the service so we must change the ownership of the folder to user teamspeak3.

 sudo adduser --disabled-login teamspeak3 sudo chown -R teamspeak3 /usr/local/teamspeak3 sudo update-rc.d teamspeak3 defaults

 Now we’re all done and it’s time to start the TeamSpeak 3 server for the first time.